 The Biblical epic keeps appearing as if it’s on the cusp of a resurrection.
 At the beginning of the last decade, we saw big movie star vehicles based on Old Testament tales in Noah and Exodus: Gods and Kings, and when those didn’t pan out, we still got Joaquin Phoenix and Rooney Mara trying to bring an indie sensibility to Mary Magdalene.

-Religion can make for contentious filmmaking: too earnest and the movie feels sanctimonious and dull, too irreverent and you risk making “a holocaust movie that has the power to destroy souls eternally” as a nun once told Martin Scorsese, who directed 1988’s The Last Temptation of Christ.
+Religion can also make for contentious filmmaking: too earnest and the movie feels sanctimonious and dull, too irreverent and you risk making “a holocaust movie that has the power to destroy souls eternally,” as a nun once told Martin Scorsese about his 1988 film, The Last Temptation of Christ.
 Here are the top 25 movies about the man we can thank for the enormous amount of chocolate we eat at various intervals throughout the year:

 25. Gospel Road: A Story Of Jesus (1973)

 An enthusiastic convert to Christianity, Johnny Cash dug into his own pockets to make this film on location in Israel.
 He appears as narrator and his songs provide the soundtrack.
 The relatively low budget forced some creative solutions to certain scenes: Jesus is never surrounded by crowds, but instead sound effects are used along with the music to produce the right atmosphere.
 Cash’s wife, fellow singer June Carter, plays Mary Magdalene (and is the only actor with lines).